-Assistive Technology refers to gadgets, gizmos or devices that can help people to be more independent in all aspects of their lives.
-This could include any equipment from touchscreen tablets to telecare, medication reminders to remote controls or computers to communication aids.
+Assistive Technology refers to any kind of gadget, gizmo or device that can help people to be more independent in all aspects of their lives.
+This could include a range of equipment from touchscreen tablets to remote controls, medication reminders to computers or communication aids.
+It also includes telecare.

 We're committed to supporting people to define the lives they want to live and providing the tools and strategies to achieve this.
 Technology is increasingly an integral part of our creative and empowering support solutions.

 Here's an example of someone we support who has greatly benefited from the use of Assistive Technology.

 Barbara had lived in a learning disability hospital for years when she was supported to move into a flat of her own.